espoirMur/masakhane_twitter_bot/README.md

 ## Customize to serve your model

-If you are a developer working on a translation using [JOEYMNT](https://github.com/joeynmt/joeynmt) and would like to create a similar bot give the following file :
+If you are a developer working on a translation using [JOEYMNT](https://github.com/joeynmt/joeynmt) and would like to create a similar bot:

+- Go to the transformer folder and create a directory with your the name of your source and target language.
+Like this :

+`mkdir transformer/{src_language}-{target_lang}`

+for example

+`mkdir transformer/fr_swc`

+- Add the following files to the directory :

 * Your model : A checkpoint file named `best.ckpt`  should be in the `transformer` older